Higher associativity of Moore spectra: Proof of the

-In $1963$, Stasheff \cite{Sta} introduced a sequence of polytopes $\K^n$ which are now known as Stasheff polytopes.
-These polytopes are tailormade to describe a sequence of (non-sigma) operads, which are called the Stasheff $A_n$-operads.
+In $1963$, Stasheff \cite{Sta1} introduced a sequence of polytopes $\K^n$ which are now known as Stasheff polytopes.
+These polytopes are designed to describe a sequence of unital operads, called the Stasheff $\A_n$-operads.
+These operads can be used to describe a hierarchy of coherence for homotopy associative multiplications.

-The Stasheff polytope $\K^n$, as a topological space, is just homeomorphic to the disk $D^{n-2}$, but encodes a rich cellular structure which parametrizes a homotopy coherent associative structure.
+The Stasheff polytope $\K^n$, as a topological space, is just homeomorphic to the disk $\mathbb{D}^{n-2}$, but encodes a rich cellular structure which parametrizes a homotopy coherent associative structure.
 The cells of $\K^n$ are indexed by the set of planar rooted trees with $n$ leaves.
 The polytopes $\K^1$ and $\K^2$ are just one-point spaces.
 The polytope $\K^3$ is the unit interval and its cellular structure is described in the picture below.

-Let $\Top$ denote the category of compactly generated weakly Hausdorff topological spaces.
 A product structure on $X \in \Top$ is a map $\mu: X \times X \to X$.
 One can also think of the product structure as a map